Lexington Manslaughter Lawyer

 - Negotiate a plea bargain deal with the state’s prosecutor

-- Represent your best interests in front of the judge and jury
+- Represent your best interests in front of a judge and jury

-The state of Kentucky has a wide variety of laws on its books that make it illegal to cause the death of another person without intent to do so, like:
+The state of Kentucky has a wide variety of laws on its books that make it illegal to cause the death of another person without intent to do so.
+These laws include: